MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-count-adjust-reclassify.md

 You can also use the **Adjust Inventory** function as a simple way to place purchased items on inventory if you do not use purchase invoices or orders to record your purchases.
 For more information, [How to: Record Purchases](purchasing-how-record-purchases.md).

+> [!NOTE]
-**Note**: After you have adjusted inventory, you must update it with the current, calculated value.
+>   After you have adjusted inventory, you must update it with the current, calculated value.
 For more information, see [How to: Revalue Inventory](inventory-how-revalue-inventory.md).

 ## To adjust the inventory quantity of one or more items
 In the **Item Journal** window, you can post item transaction directly to adjust inventory in connection with purchases, sales, and positive or negative adjustments without using documents.